Shopify Capital Review 2023

 - Fast Funding When You Need It: Despite some drawbacks, Shopify Capital can provide much-needed funds in a pinch.
 And once you’re approved, you’ll have access to the money within a couple of days.

-Notably, many of the positive comments also included acknowledgment of certain known drawbacks, especially the high cost of borrowing via Shopify Capital.
+Notably, many of the positive comments also included acknowledgment of certain known drawbacks, especially the high cost of borrowing via Shopify Capital when compared to traditional lending.

 Is Shopify Capital Worth It?